Curriculum and Assessment in Primary Literacy

 Overview

-• Demonstrate advanced knowledge of literacy in ways that facilitate inclusive and innovative classroom activities;
+• Articulate advanced knowledge knowledge of literacy in ways that facilitate inclusive and innovative classroom activities;

-• Continue to develop advanced knowledge of literacy in ways that allow you to effectively respond to assessment and reporting data in this learning area.
+• Build on advanced knowledge of literacy to effectively respond to assessment and reporting data in this learning area;

 Learning Outcomes